 Skip to Content

-Check out this recipe for how to make frosting without powdered sugar!
+Check out this recipe for how to make easy vanilla frosting without powdered sugar!

-I couldn’t believe that you could make frosting without powdered sugar!
-It’s a very creamy frosting recipe everyone will love.
-It’s like a whipped buttercream frosting.
-It’s so light and fluffy.
+I couldn’t believe you could make frosting without powdered sugar!
+With a few simple ingredients, you can make this creamy frosting recipe is everyone’s favorite.
+It’s like whipped buttercream frosting—so light and fluffy.

-I discovered this recipe when I had made a cake, but I didn’t have powdered sugar.
-I was shocked that I could make vanilla frosting without powdered sugar…and it was so good!
+I discovered this recipe for flour frosting when I made a cake but didn’t have powdered sugar.
+I was shocked that I could make vanilla frosting without powdered sugar—and it was so good!
 It’s the perfect light and fluffy buttercream frosting for your next cake!

 I have made a lot of cakes in the past few months.
-My kids have birthdays that are pretty close.
-When we have a party I usually like to make 2 different cakes with 2 different frostings.
-I like to mix it up and make some kind of frosted cupcake or a frosted cake for the party.
+My kids’ birthdays are pretty close.
+When we have a party, I usually like to make two different cakes with two different frostings.
+I also like to mix it up and make some kind of frosted cupcake or cake for the party.

-When we have a birthday party I make one cake is something the kids want me to decorate for them (like a princess cake or Minecraft cupcakes and the other is the opposite flavor so all my guests will be happy.
+When we have a birthday party, I make two cakes: one that the kids want me to decorate for them (like a princess cake or Minecraft cupcakes) and the other that is the opposite flavor so all my guests will be happy.

 How To Make Icing Without Powdered Sugar: